ACLEDA Institute of Business

-ACLEDA Institute of Business (AIB; វិទ្យាស្ថានពាណិជ្ជសាស្ត្រអេស៊ីលីដា, UNGEGN: Vĭtyéasthan Péanĕchchôsastr Ésilida) is a business school in Phnom Penh created as a subsidiary firm by ACLEDA Bank, Cambodia's largest financial institution.
+ACLEDA Institute of Business (AIB; វិទ្យាស្ថានពាណិជ្ជសាស្ត្រអេស៊ីលីដា) is a business school in Phnom Penh created as a subsidiary firm by ACLEDA Bank, Cambodia's largest financial institution.

 Programs

 The ACLEDA Institute of Business is the result of a transformation of the old ACLEDA Training Center (ATC).
 In 2012, ACLEDA Training Center was established with the primary purpose of providing training to ACLEDA Bank's internal human resources.
 However, at the same time it also provided training to those outside the bank.
 Approximately 5,000 trainees were enrolled in 186 courses as of the end of 2015.

 AIB began its academic year with the bachelor's degree and associate degree in Banking and Finance since 2016.
 ACLEDA Institute of Business offers Associate, Bachelor levels in the fields of business, banking and finance.
 It now has a total of 908 students, of which 614 are pursuing the bachelor's program and 191 the associate program.
 Another 103 are taking the General English Class.